Chalcogen: Organic

 Alcohols, phenols and other similar compounds contain oxygen.
 However, in thiols, selenols and tellurols; sulfur, selenium, and tellurium replace oxygen.
 Thiols are better known than selenols or tellurols.
-Thiols are the most stable chalcogenols and tellurols are the least stable, being unstable in heat or light.
+Aside from alcohols, thiols are the most stable chalcogenols and tellurols are the least stable, being unstable in heat or light.
 Other organic chalcogen compounds include thioethers, selenoethers and telluroethers.
 Some of these, such as dimethyl sulfide, diethyl sulfide, and dipropyl sulfide are commercially available.
 Selenoethers are in the form of R2Se or RSeR.
 Telluroethers such as dimethyl telluride are typically prepared in the same way as thioethers and selenoethers.
 Organic chalcogen compounds, especially organic sulfur compounds, have the tendency to smell unpleasant.
 Dimethyl telluride also smells unpleasant, and selenophenol is renowned for its "metaphysical stench".
 There are also thioketones, selenoketones, and telluroketones.
 Out of these, thioketones are the most well-studied with 80% of chalcogenoketones papers being about them.
 Selenoketones make up 16% of such papers and telluroketones make up 4% of them.
-Thioketones have well-studied non-linear electric and photophysic properties.
+Thioketones have well-studied non-linear electric and photophysical properties.
 Selenoketones are less stable than thioketones and telluroketones are less stable than selenoketones.
 Telluroketones have the highest level of polarity of chalcogenoketones.